bibbox/app-seeddms/README.md

 After the Installation open "localhost:8065/install/install.php" in browser to set up SeedDMS.

+The de
-The dafault port of the app SeedDMS is 8065.
+fault port of the app SeedDMS is 8065.

 If necessary change the ports in the environment file .env and the volume mounts in `docker-compose.yml`.